-The founder of this method of teaching was a lady called Maria Montessori, the first woman in Italy to graduate in medicine from the University of Rome.
-Maria worked with disabled and mentally challenged children in the early 1900s.
+Maria Montessori as the founder of this method of teaching was the first woman in Italy to graduate in medicine from the University of Rome.
+Maria worked with disabled and mentally challenged children in the early 1900’s.
 In 1907, she opened the Casa dei Bambini, where she taught children of normal intelligence using her methods from her research in philosophy, child development and education.
 She spent most of her remaining life writing, lecturing and teaching about her methods.

 The benefits of a Montessori education are numerous.
 The main goal of Montessori is to provide a stimulating, child oriented environment that children can explore, touch, and learn without fear.
 Each child learns at his or her own pace.
 Teachers are understanding and encouraging, so that the child can enjoy learning, and feel happy about her path and purpose in life.
 Here are some of the benefits:-

-To find Montessori and Childcare courses in Ireland, view our Montessori Course Listings on Findacourse.ie
+To find Montessori and Childcare courses in Ireland, view Montessori Course Listings on Findacourse.ie